rixsilverith/dots/README.md

 *Warning*: Note that this process may break your system configuration, and for this reason is strongly recommended to backup your current dotfiles folder before installing the update, by default `$HOME/.dotfiles`.

 ## References
-This dotfiles, specially the `dot` command, are pretty much based on [denisidoro's](https://github.com/denisidoro/dotfiles) and [rgomezcasas'](https://github.com/rgomezcasas/dotfiles) awesome dotfiles.
+- The `dot` command, as well as some scripts in these dotfiles, is pretty much based on the [denisidoro](https://github.com/denisidoro/dotfiles) and [rgomezcasas](https://github.com/rgomezcasas/dotfiles) developed for their own dotfiles.

+- The custom GTK theme and icons are the work of [Juicyexe](https://github.com/Juicyexe/arch-monochrome).

 ## License
 The MIT License.
 See [License](LICENSE) for more information.